 - 4. Fish Habitat, water resources, and water quality.
-The proposed sale areas are more than 1.3 miles north of Little Goldstream Creek, which flows into the Tanana River.
+The proposed sale area is within the upper drainage of Bonanza Creek, which flows into the Tanana River.
+The nearest stream is approximately 3,000 feet east: the headwaters of Little Goldstream Creek.
 The proposed sales will be designed and managed to protect fish habitat and water quality in compliance with the Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95).
 DOF will ensure Best Management Practices are being adhered to by requiring a complete logging plan prior to the start of any harvesting, conducting on-site inspections during logging operations and a final inspection prior to terminating the timber sale. - 5.
 Recreation, tourism, and scenic resources.
 The lands within this Subunit have high recreational value because of its diversity and easy access from Fairbanks.
 The Nenana Ridge Road system sees extensive recreational use by snowmachine, ATV, biking, skiing, and dogmushing, as well as for hunting and trapping.
 The logging road system provides an excellent infrastructure for recreationists to access trails and waterways.
-The proposed harvest area will be largely obscured from the Parks Highway viewshed, though the directly north-facing portions of Unit 1 may be intermittently visible between mileposts 321-324 during the winter months. - 6.
-Cultural Resources.
+The proposed harvest area is expected to have negligible impacts on the viewshed of any residential area, and won't be visible from the Parks Highway.

+- 6. Cultural Resources.
 DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic or prehistoric sites in planning the proposed access routes and harvest areas.
 If additional archaeological sites are identified, proposed harvest areas and road locations will be appropriately adjusted to avoid conflicts.
 If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings. - 7.
 Subsurface Resources.
 All of TVSF Subunit 5A is open to mineral entry and is available for leasing, subject to DMLW Mineral Orders.
 Mineral potential in this Subunit has been rated low to moderate.
 No deleterious effects on subsurface activities are anticipated.